PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 \subsubsection{Data Collection}

 At the start of the challenge, we provided example acquired data of a small set of phantoms for participants to use for the development of their methods, complemented by further datasets during the challenge.
-Example test data is shown in Figure~\ref{fig:reference:osem}.
+Example test datasets are shown in Figure~\ref{fig:reference:osem}.
 An overview of the curated data is in Table \ref{tab:training_data}.
-New data were acquired at different sites following the challenge training period, see Table \ref{tab:evaluation_data}.
-These data were used for scoring the performance of each algorithm.
+New datasets were acquired at different sites following the challenge training period, see Table \ref{tab:evaluation_data}.
+These datasets were used for scoring the performance of each algorithm.
 In this way the bias towards a certain vendor or scanner model was kept minimal.
 In addition, this approach ensured fairness of the competition because at the time of the challenge, nobody had access to the final ground truth data - including the organisers themselves.

 We requested datasets from several medical physics groups.
 All datasets had to be made open access, under the Creative Commons Attribution 4.0 International license.
 We encouraged the contributing scanning sites to provide not only the acquired raw data for the final testing but also the corresponding regions of interest.
 All phantom datasets have been made publicly available after the formal completion of the challenge.
 Participants were free to test their algorithms on additional datasets, for instance those available at the Zenodo SyneRBI Community.
-Human datasets was not included due to difficulties with organising data sharing agreements and privacy issues related to potential use of the data for facial recognition~\cite{Selfridge1304}.
+Human datasets were not included due to difficulties with organising data sharing agreements and privacy issues related to potential use of the data for facial recognition~\cite{Selfridge1304}.

 Only simple data from scanners and acquisition modes (e.g., only one bed position) were considered in this challenge.
 Reading the data was supported by the open source software for tomographic reconstruction \cite[\href{http://stir.sf.net}{STIR}]{Thielemans2012P} either directly or through one of our conversion scripts.
 Some of these scripts have not been made publicly available yet due to pending approval from scanner vendors.
 The scanner models for which we can handle data are: \begin{itemize} \item Siemens Healthineers: Biograph mMR (native SIRF/STIR processing), Biograph Vision 600 (conversion via e7tools) \item GE HealthCare: Signa PET/MR (conversion via Duetto \cite{wadhwa2018ImplementationImageReconstruction}, but we have no access to the MRAC code), Discovery 690/710 (conversion via pettoolbox), Discovery MI (conversion via Duetto) \item Mediso: AnyScan (conversion handled by the National Physical Laboratory (NPL)) \item Positrigo: NeuroLF from output in SAFIR file format \cite{dao2022EvaluationSTIRLibrary} \end{itemize}